-All seating positions except the Crew Cab front center seating position have combination lap/shoulder belts.
-The belt webbing retractor is designed to lock during very sudden stops or collisions.
-This feature allows the shoulder part of the belt to move freely with you under normal conditions.
-However, in an collision the belt will lock and reduce the risk of you striking the inside of the vehicle or being thrown out.
+All seating positions except the Quad Cab®, Mega Cab® and Crew Cab front center seating position have combination lap/shoulder belts.

+The seat belt webbing retractor will lock only during very sudden stops or collisions.
+This feature allows the shoulder part of the seat belt to move freely with you under normal conditions.
+However, in a collision the seat belt will lock and reduce your risk of striking the inside of the vehicle or being thrown out of the vehicle.